 Using the in vitro system, I discovered that kasugamycin inhibits translation by 50-70% with E. coli ribosomes at a concentration of 1mM.
 This finding indicates that we can measure translation inhibition by antibiotics in our in vitro assay.
 In the future, this assay will enable testing of other antibiotics and characterization of antibiotic binding interactions with the ribosome along with a greater understanding of antibiotic mechanisms of action.
 For example… (look up other studies, see last paragraph)

-Optimization of growth conditions for F. tularensis results in greater yield
+Optimization of growth conditions for F. tularensis results in greater ribosome yield

-I optimized growth conditions to increase cell and ribosome yield, which allowed me to purify enough F. tularensis LVS ribosomes for in vitro assays and to conduct more assays with the same samples.
+I optimized F. tularensis LVS growth conditions to increase cell and ribosome yield, which allowed me to purify enough F. tularensis ribosomes for in vitro assays and to conduct more assays with the same samples.
 We will now be able to purify enough F. tularensis LVS ribosomes to use in in vitro assays and have enough ribosomes for multiple assays.

 Ribosome aggregation observed in sucrose gradients

 I analyzed sucrose gradient profiles from various ribosome samples and determined that in our F. tularensis ribosome purifications, we have active 70S ribosomes along with either 70S aggregates or 100S ribosomes.
 Thus, in each sample there may be a subset of ribosomes that are inactive, potentially leading to the observed variability.
-This was surprising, because E. coli ribosomes did not show evidence of aggregation or clumping in sucrose gradients, so we did not expect this behavior in F. tularensis.
+This was unexpected, because similar amounts of E. coli ribosomes did not show evidence of aggregation or clumping in sucrose gradients.
 This discovery opens the door to the possibility that aggregation may occur with purified ribosomes from other bacterial species.
 Future studies could purify ribosomes from Francisella novicida (Kingry and Petersen 2014) or Francisella noatunensis (Gauthier 2015), strains closely related to F. tularensis, or from more distantly related bacterial strains in the genera Brucella, Yersinia, and Pasteurella (DeLong and Manning 1994), and run them on sucrose gradients to see if similar aggregation patterns are observed.

 I observed a correlation between the ribosome concentration in a sample and the amount of aggregation in the gradient profile.
 Specifically, when there were fewer ribosomes in a sample, there was less aggregation.
 Future experiments may investigate potential causes of aggregation in samples of purified F. tularensis LVS ribosomes, including rRNA processing…

-rRNA processing occurs in samples from BugBuster-lysed cells
+Use of BugBuster as a lysis agent leads to rRNA fragmentation or processing

-I found that RNA extracted from ribosomes purified from cells lysed using BugBuster exhibited a significant degree of processing, particularly of the 23S rRNA.
-This means that BugBuster has been ruled out as a viable means of chemical lysis when purifying ribosomes for this in vitro assay, because we want to study translation in unprocessed ribosomes.
-The French press is commonly used as a method of cell lysis for purification of active ribosomes (Mehta et al. 2012).
-In the future, other forms of chemical lysis might be investigated, such as Tris-based lysis buffers (Cui et al. 2022; Mehta et al. 2012).
+I found that the 23S rRNA purified from cells lysed using the proprietary degergent BugBuster was either fragmented or processed.
+Our goal is to to study translation in unprocessed ribosomes, ruling out the use of BugBuster to chemically lyse cells when purifying ribosomes.
+The French press uses high pressure to physically shear open cells and is commonly used as a method of cell lysis for purification of active ribosomes (Mehta et al. 2012).
+In the future, we will continue to use the French press to lyse cells and we could investigate forms of chemical lysis, such as Tris-based lysis buffers (Cui et al. 2022; Mehta et al. 2012).

 Reproducible in vitro translation by F. tularensis LVS ribosomes